jonathanpberger/design-testing-leanux/deck.md

 ---
+name: next
+class: inverse
+# What's Next?
+- Continue to improve testing tools
+- Socialize the idea of Design Health Check in CI
+- Explore where TDD ideas can help design practice as well as tooling

+---

 # Recap
 - Agile techniques can help Design
 - Automation is crucial
+- Testing &ne; Test-Driving
 - Test Design (not just implementation)
-- Testing &ne; Test-Driving
 - Exciting things ahead!

 ---